MDLC01/board-n-pieces/src/README.md

 - `white-square-fill` and `black-square-fill` indicate how squares should be filled.
 They can be colors, gradients or patterns.

-- `marking-color` is the color to use for markings (marked squares and arrows).

-- `marked-white-square-background` and `marked-black-square-background` define the content to display in the background of marked squares.
-By default, this is a circle using the `marking-color`.
+- `white-mark` and `black-mark` are the marks to use by default for the corresponding squares.

 - `arrow-stroke` is the stroke to draw the arrows with.
 If only a length is given, `marking-color` is used.
 Alternatively, a stroke can be passed to specify a different color.